dkvz/dkvz-blog-2025/README.md

 ## TODO
 Just removing the items when done this time around.

+- The way I define the site URL is suboptimal and should check if we're in dev - Also put it in a file I can import from client pages that need it as well - Think it's better than using "public" and a composable to get the values
 - Implement the title template and title antics
 - Do I need "alt" on icons?
 - Added NuxtLoadingIndicator to the layout but no idea if it works or ruins the layout itself